48productions/Simply-Love-SM5/README.md

 #### Language Support

-Simply Potato has support for:
+Simply Spud has support for:

   * English
   * ~~Español~~